mdn/content/files/en-us/web/css/@font-face/font-weight/index.md

 ### Setting font-weight ranges

 In this example, we include the same two fonts as in the example above, but we set the `font-weight` descriptors to a different ranges.

+While this example is a bit contrived, it demonstrates how authors can include multiple fonts for multiple font-weights (and font-styles), by including multiple `@font-face` declarations with the same `font-family` value.
+In the rest of your stylesheets, you can then declare a `font-weight` (or `font-style`), and know the appropriate font will be used.

 #### HTML